threefoldtech/Planetary-Network/README.md

-# TF-NetworkConnector
+# TF Planetary Network Connector
-ThreeFold Planetary Network is a desktop client (Windows, OSX, Linux) to connect to the ThreeFold Planetary Network.
+ThreeFold Planetary Network Connector is a desktop client (Windows, OSX, Linux) to connect to the ThreeFold Planetary Network.
 It's a GUI client to connect to the Planetary Network with one click.

 ## More information